 • In a large bowl, whisk together the flour, sugar, baking soda, baking powder, cinnamon and salt.

-• Now pour in the melted coconut oil, applesauce and vanilla and stir until combined.
+• Now pour in the oil, applesauce and vanilla and stir until combined.
 The dough will be very stiff, not like most cake batters.
 This is because the fresh apples will provide a lot of moisture as the cake bakes.

 • Fold in the diced apples and nuts.
 Use your hands if needed to get them incorporated.